 - Outdoor: 900, plus any number of vaccinated people

-- As of July 4th, there will be no capacity restrictions on indoor or outdoor venues.
+- As of July 4th (or whenever VT moves out of Step 3), there will be no capacity restrictions on indoor or outdoor venues.

 The Health Department will continue to provide contact tracing for all COVID-positive cases in summer program settings, and are available to support you as you set up your programs for the summer.